Detention in Trucking: Why It Results in Additional Charges

-Driver detention is when a driver's route is delayed at either the origin pick-up or the destination delivery location for more than the agreed-upon free time.
-In most moves, the driver has 2 hours at the time of pick up and 2 hours upon delivery free of any cost.
+Detention in trucking occurs when a driver's route is delayed beyond the agreed-upon 2-hour window at either the pick-up or delivery location, resulting in truck detention and additional charges validated by time-stamped documents.
 The drivers have their documents time-stamped when they arrive to validate the time that will be charged.

-• The driver runs out of legal driving hours and cannot move the goods from origin to destination timely.
+• The driver runs out of legal driving hours and cannot move the goods from origin to destination in a timely manner.

 • The driver may not be able to reach the destination if there is an appointment due to hours of service rules.
 This causes added detention if the driver cannot meet his next appointment and is told to wait to get unloaded.